fieldtrip/dashboard/README.md

-# FT-test: A test runner for FieldTrip
+# FieldTrip - Dashboard for automated testing and quality control

 ## Abstract
 The purpose of dashboard is to provide rapid feedback to FieldTrip developers on